 Cost is $25 per person.
 This event was for adults only!
 August 26, 2018 from 7:00 to 10:00pm

 For more information contact us at 231-412-2787 No preregistration is required.

 Evening with Photography Trainer Bob Grzesiak

-Mackinaw City Area Arts Council is proud to present and evening with photography trainer Bob Grzesiak.
-Join us July 12, 2018 from 7-9pm at Mackinaw Woman’s Club at 310 Jamet St. Mackinaw City, Mi.
+Mackinaw City Area Arts Council presented an evening with photography trainer Bob Grzesiak, July 12, 2018 from 7-9pm at Mackinaw Woman’s Club at 310 Jamet St. Mackinaw City, Mi.

 Bob Grzesiak (Gree-shack) began his career in photography as a way out of his high school journalism class.
 It worked.